In this article

 License agents include Walmart, Academy Sports, Bass Pro Shops in Pearl, and over 400 local bait shops and sporting goods stores.
 MDWFP regional offices in Jackson, Tupelo, and Enid Lake also sell licenses.

 By phone, call 800-546-4868 to purchase.
-Saltwater licenses are sold separately through dmr.ms.gov.
+Saltwater licenses are sold separately through the Mississippi DMR (opens in a new tab).

 Mississippi Free Fishing Days 2026

 Mississippi offers a free fishing weekend each June.
-In 2026, residents and non-residents can fish all public freshwater without a license on June 6-7.
+In 2026, residents and nonresidents can fish all public freshwater without a license on June 6-7.
 Saltwater also waives the license requirement these days.

 All other regulations apply during free fishing days, including bag limits, size limits, and species closures.
 Public fishing lake permits at MDWFP State Fishing Lakes still apply.